AlwaysSany/health-api/README.md

 - `uv remove <package>` - Remove a dependency
 - `uv run <command>` - Run command in virtual environment
 - `uv lock` - Update the lock file

-## Project Structure

-The project follows a modular structure suitable for large applications with clear separation of concerns between models, schemas, routes, and business logic.

 ## Contributing